Health in Israel: Smoking

-In 2005 Israeli youths have begun to use bidis and hookah, as alternative methods of tobacco use.
+In 2005, Israeli youths have begun to use bidis and hookah, as alternative methods of tobacco use.
 In 1990, smoking was the cause of about 1,800 male deaths in Israel which was around 12% of all male deaths.
-Smoking has not been found to be significant cause of death among Israeli women.
-The average number of cigarettes smoked per Israeli stands at 2162 (6).
+Smoking has not been found to be a significant cause of death among Israeli women.
+The average number of cigarettes smoked per Israeli per year stands at 2162 (6).

 There are several anti-tobacco use legislations in effect.
-For instance, advertising is prohibited in youth publications and is forbidden on television and radio. in addition to substantial increases in tobacco taxes, although comparatively the prices are still among the lowest compared to all of the European countries.
-Until 2004, there was no minimum age requirement for buying tobacco products in Israel, however, an amendment to the tobacco marketing and advertisement law that became effective at 2004 has limited the sale of tobacco to people above the age of 18.
+For instance, advertising is prohibited in youth publications and is forbidden on television and radio.
+In addition to substantial increases in tobacco taxes, although comparatively the prices are still among the lowest compared to all of the European countries.
+Until 2004, there was no minimum age requirement for buying tobacco products in Israel, however, an amendment to the tobacco marketing and advertisement law that became effective in 2004 has limited the sale of tobacco to people above the age of 18.

-According to Israel Central Bureau of Statistics, the smoking rate in the Israeli adult population in 2009 was 20.9%, down from 34% in 2000.
+According to the Israel Central Bureau of Statistics, the smoking rate in the Israeli adult population in 2009 was 20.9%, down from 34% in 2000.
 A Ministry of Health nationwide survey conducted in 2011 found that 20.6% of the population aged 21 and older were smokers.
-The highest percentage of smokers was among Arab males, 44% percent of whom smoked, though this figure is down from 50% in 1996.
+The highest percentage of smokers was among Arab males, 44% of whom smoked, though this figure is down from 50% in 1996.

-In 2014 19.8% of adult Israelis smoked, 26.3% in the Arab population and 18.4% in the Jewish population.
+In 2014, 19.8% of adult Israelis smoked, 26.3% in the Arab population and 18.4% in the Jewish population.
 35% of non-smoking respondents to the World Health Survey reported that they had been exposed to passive smoking.
-Smoking is responsible for about 8,000 deaths in Israel every year, about 700 among passive smokers.
-The cost of the damage of smoking to the health system is estimated at NIS 1.7 billion (about $440 million) a year.
+Smoking is responsible for about 8,000 deaths in Israel every year, of which about 700 among passive smokers.
+The cost of the damage caused by smoking to the health system is estimated at NIS 1.7 billion (about $440 million) a year.
 The annual loss of working capacity and paid sick days in the wider economy is estimated at NIS 1.9 billion ($490 million).
 About NIS 8.2 billion ($2.12 billion) is spent on tobacco products each year.
 40 tons of tobacco worth some NIS 24 million ($6.2 million) and about 1.3 million cigarette packs were intercepted at the border crossing between Israel and the Palestinian Authority in 2014.